carloscfgos1980/ZTM_Javascript-Advance-course/07. OOP vs FP/README.md

 **OOP**

-- Organizing the codes into unuts
+- Organizing the codes into units
 - An Object is a box containing information and operations that are supposed to refer to the same concept.
 We are grouping it as an object.
 - This pieces of information inside an object are called attributes or state
 - Methods are the opperation that happens on the state